ellennewellevans/liri-node-app/README.md

 Screenshots are located in repo https://github.com/ellennewellevans/liri-node-app/screenshots

-This app lets you search Spotify for songs, Bands in Town for concerts, and OMBD for movies.
+This app lets you search Spotify for songs, Bands in Town for concerts, and OMBD for movies!

 <h2>Directions</h2>
 Use node to run this program.
 Use "node liri.js" then run one of the following comands, then add search text: